mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Dying Wish**: Re-summon this minion in a random corner.

 name:     Infest
 text:     Choose an enemy minion.
-When it dies, creates a wraithling on it's location, deal 2 damage to the enemy general and give this effect to all nearby enemy minions.
+When it dies, creates a wraithling on its location, deal 2 damage to the enemy general and give this effect to all nearby enemy minions.

 name:     Inkhorn Gaze
 text:     Deal 2 damage to a minion.
 If it dies this turn, put a random Battle Pet into your hand.